Last Updated: April 16, 2026

 Timer Configuration

-We are using Timer3’s event to trigger the ADC conversion.
+We will use Timer3’s event to trigger the ADC conversion.
 Before we configure the timer, we must find more details about where this timer is connected to.
 Below is the image showing some details about it.

 The second half of the image above is taken from the F103C8 Datasheet.
 It shows that the TIM3 is connected to the APB1 Bus.
 The first Half of the image is showing the clock configuration for this project.
 The APB1 Timer clock is running at 72MHz clock, so this will be the TIM3 clock as well.